baihuqian/baihuqian.github.io/_posts/Learning/2020-04-26-wharton-on-coursera-introduction-to-financial-accounting.md

           =& \text{Profitability}          &\times &\text{Efficiency}          &\times \text{Leverage}
 \end{aligned}\end{align}$$

-For example, discount retailers generate high ROE by efficiency and low profitablity, and luxury retailers do so by high profitablity and low efficiency.
+For example, discount retailers generate high ROE by efficiency and low profitability, and luxury retailers do so by high profitability and low efficiency.

 ### Profit Margin Ratios
 To determine the drivers of profitability, we can look at the following ratios, most of which can be found on the Common Size Income Statement.